 Let's assume you are using Microsoft Azure's Application Insights, and the associated DBMS is Azure SQL Database.
 In this case, an SQL query can be used to retrieve the traces based on a specific condition or time range.
 Here's a general example of an SQL query in Power BI:

-Learn data visualisation in Power BI with Microsoft Power BI Training & Certification Course!
+Learn Data Visualisation in Power BI with Microsoft Power BI Training - sign up now!

 Benefits of Incremental Refresh

-Implementing Power BI's Incremental Refresh offers several significant benefits that enhance data analysis processes and optimises system performance.
+Implementing Power BI's Incremental Refresh offers several significant benefits that enhance Data Analysis processes and optimise system performance.
 Here are the key advantages of using Incremental Refresh:

 It also reduces the amount of data transferred over the network during refresh operations, resulting in lower bandwidth usage.
 This resource optimisation allows organisations to allocate their computing resources and use network bandwidth more efficiently, optimising overall system performance.